sandypockets/math-game/README.md

 Goodbye
 ```

+## Getting Started

+1. Clone the repo to your local machine.
+2. Run `ruby main.rb` from the `math-game` directory.

 ## Purpose of this project
 This project was created to gain familiarity with Ruby classes.
 The two classes used for this project are `Players` and `Questions`.
 The game's state is managed in the `Players` class instance, via the amount of lives each player has remaining.